2001 Cerveza Club Colombia Open

 The 2001 Cerveza Club Colombia Open was a men's tennis tournament played on outdoor clay courts at the Club Campestre El Rancho in Bogotá in Colombia and was part of the International Series of the 2001 ATP Tour.
-It was the seventh edition of the tournament and ran from January 28 through February 3, 2001.
-Fernando Vicente won the singles title.
+It was the seventh edition of the tournament and was held from January 28 through February 3, 2001.
+Second-seeded Fernando Vicente won the singles title.